 “IMPACT Pitch is what our work at Business Impact NW is all about: growing underserved small businesses so that local communities can thrive.” – Business Impact NW President and CEO, Joe Sky-Tucker

 Ten out of 74 applicants made it to the final round this year.
 The candidates competed for: the title of ‘Audience Favorite Video’, ‘Best Startup’, ‘Best Early Stage’, ‘Best Established Business’ and the distinction of being a small business awarded for their positive social impact.
 All of this year’s finalists presented outstanding pitches.
 However, only four of our finalists stole the show and won IMPACT Pitch 2020.
 Let’s meet them…

 Start Up Business Award Winner

-This year’s Start Up Business Award winner, Juice and Flowers founder Quincy Duckworth, is on a mission to change how people start their day.
-Juice and Flowers LLC is a community of color-owned on-demand food truck and beverage start-up aiming to increase access to healthy food in Tacoma, WA.
+This year’s Start Up Business Award winner was Juice and Flowers founder Quincy Duckworth.
+Quincy is on a mission to change how people start their day.
+Juice and Flowers LLC is a community of color-owned on-demand food truck and beverage start-up.
+Their aim is to increase access to healthy food in Tacoma, WA.

 Winning IMPACT Pitch will enable Juice and Flowers to launch the production of their line of farm sourced health-conscious breakfast options and cold-pressed juices.
-For Quincy, Juice and Flowers is all about providing healthy, accessible, and affordable breakfast options to his community while participating in the peer-to-peer economy, “Going through the pitch competition validated my business idea while advancing my entrepreneurial spirit.” stated Quincy.
+For Quincy, Juice and Flowers is all about providing healthy, accessible, and affordable breakfast options to his community.
+“Going through the pitch competition validated my business idea while advancing my entrepreneurial spirit,” stated Quincy.